Hiberno-English: Vowel + combinations

 In a rare few local Dublin varieties that are non-rhotic, /ər/ is either lowered to [ɐ] or backed and raised to [ɤ].

-The distinction between /ɔːr/ and /oʊr/ is widely preserved in Ireland, so that, for example, horse and hoarse are not merged in most Irish English dialects; however, they are usually merged in Belfast and new Dublin.
+The distinction between /ɔːr/ and /oʊr/ is widely preserved in Ireland, so that, for example, horse and hoarse are not merged in most Irish English dialects; but they are usually merged in Belfast and advanced Dublin.

 In local Dublin /(j)uːr/ may be realised as [(j)uʷə(ɹ)].
 For some speakers /(j)uːr/ may merge with /ɔːr/.

 Vocabulary

 Loan words from Irish

 A number of Irish language loan words are used in Hiberno-English, particularly in an official state capacity.
 For example, the head of government is the Taoiseach, the deputy head is the Tánaiste, the parliament is the Oireachtas and its lower house is Dáil Éireann.
 Less formally, people also use loan words in day-to-day speech, although this has been on the wane in recent decades and among the young.